 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Castel Sant'Angelo; 2) Passetto.
 1) is shown also in another plate: this page deals mainly with its fortifications, the northern side of the building and the papal apartment, the other page has additional information on its initial construction as a mausoleum and its history.
 The map shows also: 3) Porta Castello; 4) Borgo Pio; 5) S. Angelo in Borgo.

 The view in February 2010

-Today it is not possible to place oneself at the exact location from which Vasi took his view because the area of Prati di Castello was developed in the late XIXth century and it became Prati, a new rione.
+Today it is not possible to place oneself at the exact location from which Vasi took his view because the area of Prati di Castello was developed in the late XIXth century (see a map and a view from Casino del Belvedere).
 Porta Castello and the walls from there to Porta Angelica were pulled down.
 In the late 1930s because of the opening of Via della Conciliazione the level of the ground was raised and today the tops of the external bastions are almost at the same level as the modern street which surrounds them.
 The changes led also to the demolition of S. Angelo in Borgo, a small church near the bastions which you can see in a 1588 Guide to Rome.